1will3/SemiconductorTrends/README.md

 *** See Semiconductor Trends Research Paper in this repository for the full explanation, research analysis, and results***

-I used arXiv’s API to collect paper abstracts, perform text preprocessing, apply sentiment analysis to understand the overall tone of research, and use topic modeling to identify key research trends over time.
+I used arXiv’s API to collect paper abstracts, perform text preprocessing, apply sentiment analysis, and use topic modeling to identify key research trends over time.

-This provides insights into how research on semiconductors is evolving.
+Ideally this can be used as a tool to provide insights into where development on semiconductors is evolving.

 Objectives:
 1. Data Collection from arXiv: